xiaoxian9799/newbieWiki/Methods.md

 > C#
 > A method can be called before or after its definition.

-`return` terminates execution of its method and returns control to the caller.
+`return` terminates execution of its method and returns control to the caller or return the result.

 ## Method Scope
 Scope is the region of a program where certain data is accessible.